 Rosendale, Ulster County

 Looking for more hiking trails in the Catskills to explore?
-This one is for the adventure gurus and adrenaline junkies.
+This one is for the adventure geeks and adrenaline junkies.
 Alpine Endeavors offers guided half-day, full-day, and two-day rock climbing, ice climbing, snowshoeing, mountaineering, and hiking services throughout the Catskills.
 Intrepids can test their metal on Slide Mountain, the highest peak in the Catskills, or hone their survival skills in a Wilderness First Aid class.
 While not for the faint of heart, all skill levels are welcome to come out and unleash their inner mountaineer.
-Alpine supplies all the technical and safety equipment to ensure that your foray into ice climbing induces safe adrenaline levels.
+Alpine supplies all the technical and safety equipment to ensure your foray into ice climbing induces safe adrenaline levels.

 Outdoor Hiking Spots & Activities in Southern Catskills (Sullivan County)